 - 10.2 If you do take the matter outside the Council, you should make sure that you do not disclose confidential information.
-Check with the contact point about that. - 10.3 This Code will be reviewed annually by the Audit and Accounts Committee.
+Check with the contact point about that. - 10.3 This Code will be reviewed as required, and every 3 years in any event by the Audit and Accounts Committee.